systemjs/systemjs/README.md

 Built with the [ES Module Loader project](https://github.com/ModuleLoader/es-module-loader), which is based on principles and APIs from the WhatWG Loader specification, modules in HTML and NodeJS.

-Supports IE9+ provided a promises polyfill is available in the environment.

 For discussion, join the [Gitter Room](https://gitter.im/systemjs/systemjs).

 Documentation